FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 * This is the guide I followed to set mine up https://www.tonymacx86.com/threads/guide-razer-blade-2017.242627/ as well as a few other resources online

 Disclaimer:
-I have not tried to install macOS following these steps above, what I did was take the parts from. the installation and add my files from a working machine to the - in hope that it will work and boot smoothly - best of luck to ya!
+~~I have not tried to install macOS following these steps above, what I did was take the parts from. the installation and add my files from a working machine to the - in hope that it will work and boot smoothly - best of luck to ya!~~

+I ended up reinstalling cause I messed up related to my system (yours will be fine, this was a dun goofed my me) and I followed my instructions and it seems to be up and running great!
+So glhf